savanvekariya/Swiftkart/README.md

-# Proshop
+# Swiftkart

-Proshop is e-commerce web application build on the MERN stack using technologies like React, Redux, express etc. It is a full-featured shopping cart with PayPal & credit/debit payments.
+Swiftkart is e-commerce web application build on the MERN stack using technologies like React, Redux, express etc. It is a full-featured shopping cart with PayPal & credit/debit payments.

 ## Features